Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions: Introduction

+This point deserves emphasis.
+In the physical Dalitz region, the decay is governed primarily by the sequential mechanism $\phi\to\rho\pi\to3\pi$, so the relevant two-pion subsystem is naturally the isovector $P$ wave.
+We therefore incorporate the leading elastic rescattering effect through the complex Omnès function $\Omega_1(s+i0)$ over the physical Dalitz region, retaining both its $s$-dependent magnitude and its phase $\delta_1^1(s)$.
+The three two-pion channels are dressed separately by $\Omega_0=\Omega_1(s_{+-})$, $\Omega_+=\Omega_1(s_{+0})$, and $\Omega_-=\Omega_1(s_{-0})$, while the direct term is dressed by their average.
+This treatment is still not a complete dispersive reconstruction of $\phi\to3\pi$, because crossed-channel rescattering, a general production polynomial, and a direct bin-by-bin fit to the efficiency-corrected KLOE data are not yet included.
+The message of the present paper is therefore deliberately modest: the complex Omnès implementation captures an important part of the rescattering physics in a transparent amplitude-level framework, while also making clear what remains to be improved for a precision Dalitz analysis.

 The paper is organized as follows.
-In Sec.~II, we introduce the effective interaction Lagrangians, construct the decay amplitude including the three $\rho$-exchange channels and the direct contact term, and implement the GS parametrization together with $\rho^0$-$\omega$ mixing and the Omn\`es-type final-state-interaction (FSI) factor.
-In Sec.~III, we summarize the input parameters, state explicitly the restricted fitting strategy adopted here, present the numerical results, and compare them with the empirical decay width and the KLOE Dalitz-fit weights.
-Section~IV contains the summary and outlook.
+In Sec.~II, we introduce the effective interaction Lagrangians, construct the decay amplitude including the three $\rho$-exchange channels and the direct contact term, and implement the GS parametrization together with $\rho^0$-$\omega$ mixing and the complex Omnès-type FSI factor.
+In Sec.~III, we summarize the input parameters, present the numerical results, and compare them with the empirical decay width and the KLOE Dalitz-fit weights.
+Sec.~IV contains the summary and outlook.